ulormichael/ulormichael/README.md

 ### Hi there 👋, I am Ulor MIchael

-### Web Designer and Web Developer
+### Web Developer

 I am Ulor Michael from Nigeria.
-I am a Web designer and developer with 5 years experience.
+I am a Web developer looking for entry level roles as a Web Developer.
 I enjoy learning, building websites and applications.
 I am a team player who likes to look for problems that needs solutions.
 I am creative in my own skills.

 ## Skills and Experience